-When we launched the Slow ME Down anti-speeding campaign back in June, we asked supporters to sign a letter of support as a commitment to drive slower, obey speed limits, and protect pedestrians, people on bikes, and other vulnerable users.
+When we launched the Slow ME Down anti-speeding campaign in June 2020, we asked supporters to sign a letter of support as a commitment to drive slower, obey speed limits, and protect pedestrians, people on bikes, and other vulnerable users.

 As part of the petition, we gave supporters an opportunity to share their personal stories and tell us why they care about slowing Maine drivers down.
 Out of the hundreds that signed, nearly every person provided a comment, and we’d like to share these sincere, heartfelt, and moving stories with you.

 Note: Unless permissions were specifically given, we have not included the names of any signers below.
 If you see your testimonial and want to give us permission, just email firstname.lastname@example.org and let us know!

 “Valuing the preciousness of life requires a more human speed.” – Turil Cronburg, Searsport

 “My father was killed walking across to his work in a crosswalk 5 years ago.
 I’ve been to Augusta and spoke about this and worked to get the crosswalk laws changed.
 The person who killed him walked away free.” – Kriss Grant-Evans, Stetson

 “I commute 2-3 days a week by bike and am nervous to see distracted speeding drivers in ever increasing numbers.” – C.K., Yarmouth

 “Despite years of bike/ped advocacy in our area, the biggest barrier to adoption of cycling as a transportation alternative is fear of motorist/bicycle collisions.
 It’s time to get real about sharing the road!” – S.V., Norway